devnull-cz/c-prog-lang/modules/basics.md

 	  the program returns 0 (in C89 it would be a random number though).

 - you must declare a variable before you can use it
-	- :eyes: #source declaration.c
+	- #source declaration.c

 - `printf()` can use *conversion specifications*, each starts with `%`
 	- `int i; printf("%d\n", i);`
 		- a character like `d` is called a *conversion specifier*
 	- see `man 3 printf` for the gory details
 	- number of conversions must match the number of arguments
-		- :eyes: #source printf2.c
+		- #source printf2.c
 		- the compiler may or may not warn you but it will let you do it (use `-Werror` to treat warnings as errors).
 With `gcc`, use the `-Wall` option to show all warnings.